Some finiteness results on triangular automorphisms: Introduction

 \begin{theorem} Every collection $G_1,\ldots,G_s$ of connected triangular algebraic subgroups of the group $\Aut(\AA^n)$ generates a connected solvable algebraic subgroup of $\Aut(\AA^n)$ . \end{theorem}

 This note originates from an attempt to prove \cite[Proposition~3.6]{AZ}.
-Let $\GG_a$ be the additive group of the ground filed or, equivalently, a one-dimensional unipotent algebraic group.
+Let $\GG_a$ be the additive group of the ground field or, equivalently, a one-dimensional unipotent algebraic group.
 In order to show that a finite collection of triangular $\GG_a$-subgroups generates a unipotent algebraic subgroup we used in~\cite{AZ} specific arguments including the Baker-Campbell-Hausdorff formula and the multivariate Zassenhaus formula.
 There is a desire to prove this fact by more direct methods.

-In~\cite[Problem~3.1]{Po} it is asked when is the minimal closed subgroup of the group of polynomial automorphisms of the affine space containing two given $\GG_a$-subgroups finite dimensional.
+In~\cite[Problem~3.1]{Po} it is asked when is the minimal closed subgroup of the group of polynomial automorphisms of the affine space containing two given $\GG_a$-subgroups finite-dimensional.
 Theorem~\ref{theo} shows that this is the case when the $\GG_a$-subgroups are triangular.

 \begin{corollary} Every collection $U_1,\ldots,U_s$ of triangular $\GG_a$-subgroups generates a unipotent algebraic subgroup of $\Aut(\AA^n)$. \end{corollary}